AnnMarieW/dash-bootstrap-templates/README.md

 `dash-bootstrap-templates` provides a collection of Plotly figure templates customized for Bootstrap themes.
-This library has a template for each of the 26 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).
+There is a template for each of the 26 Bootstrap/Bootswatch themes available in the [Dash Bootstrap Components Library](https://dash-bootstrap-components.opensource.faculty.ai/).